image

 Collaborative Independence:

-As concern over issues of peace, health, economic justice, and sustainability increasingly enter public debate, arts practitioners are finding their roles as collaborators, educators, change agents, and cultural conservationists are growing in importance:
+As concern over issues on health, peace, economic justice, and sustainability increasingly enter public debate, arts practitioners are finding their roles as collaborators, educators, change agents, and cultural conservationists are growing in importance:

 Evolutionary integrity calls for attention to details.